codefresh-io/beta/README.md

 ## What is Codefresh?

 We are a startup headquartered in Palo Alto.
 We are passionate about Node.js, Docker, microservice architecture, and DevOps.
+Our mission is to enable Development and QA teams to test, fix and collaborate on multi-Docker applications in the most efficient, usable and cost-effective way.

 ## What can you do with our service?